ChatGPT fails to intervene in Joe Ceccanti suicide

 Occurred: August 2025

-A 48-year-old from Oregon, USA, died by suicide after becoming convinced that ChatGPT was sentient, resulting in his wife and family taking the bot's developer OpenAI to court for failing to intervene and reinforcing harmful delusions.
+A 48-year-old man from Oregon, USA, died by suicide after becoming convinced that ChatGPT was sentient, resulting in his wife and family taking the bot's developer OpenAI to court for failing to intervene.

 The absence of any built-in emergency handoff or human intervention mechanism meant that conversations effectively ended without help being offered.
 Ceccanti’s death occurred soon after.